molpopgen/libsequence/doc/md/tutorial.md

 The major difference between Sequence::PolyTable and Sequence::Ptable is how the data are stored internally.
 Iteration over a Sequence::PolyTable iterates over _haplotypes_, whereas iteration through a Ptable moves across _variable sites_.
 These concepts will become more clear when we look at specific examples below.

-\subsubsection poly_defn Definitions of terms, etc.
+\subsection polytable_terms Definitions of terms

 \subsection polytable Sequence::PolyTable in detail

 \subsubsection polytables The inheritance hierarchy.